Inside: How to finish your quilt top.

 - Center the pressed top, right side up, on the batting and backing.
 Align borders and straight lines of the quilt top with the edges of the backing, smoothing any wrinkles from the center out.

-- For hand quilting, baste with needle and thread starting in the center of the quilt; baste a grid of horizontal and vertical lines 6″ to 8″ apart.
-For machine quilting, you may baste the layers with #2 rustproof curved safety pins.
-Place the safety pins about 6″ to 8″ apart, away from the areas you intend to quilt, and remove the pins as you go.
+- You may choose to baste with needle and thread starting in the center of the quilt; baste a grid of horizontal and vertical lines 6? to 8? apart.
+Another way is to baste the layers with #2 rustproof curved safety pins.
+Place the safety pins about 6? to 8? apart, away from the areas you intend to quilt, and remove the pins as you go.

 See Quilt Making Basics: Binding your Quilt for binding instructions.